nvbinh15/ActiveNUS/docs/Documentation.md

 #### Implementation

-The algorithm to generate schedules automatically is written based on Ebbinghaus’ forgetting curve and review cycle.
-Based on the input data, ActiveNUS will generate calendar events.
+The algorithm to generate schedules automatically is written based on Ebbinghaus’ forgetting curve and SuperMemo algorithm.
+Based on the input data, ActiveNUS will generate calendar events, assuming that the familiarity of user after every revision session increases.

 ![Space Repetition](img/space_repetition.png)